 The Basic Productivity Worker requires fewer application types than the other two.
 Normally, this user requires nothing more than the basic operating system along with productivity applications such as Microsoft Office.
 They will have intermittent usage that will be primarily text-based.
 They will have limited mouse use and limited printing requirements.
 This desktop user type will log in at distributed times and create a variable workload on centralized host servers.
 The ideal system for this worker type is a standard virtualized desktop.

-Worker requires a more powerful centralized desktop because this type tends to run multiple business and productivity applications at the same time.
+The Knowledge Worker requires a more powerful centralized desktop because this type tends to run multiple business and productivity applications at the same time.
 Knowledge Workers use applications that are richer in graphics and therefore require more memory per user.
 They also tend to be logged in at the same time.
 If your DVM is properly designed, then it should also meet the requirements for most Knowledge Workers, including at least basic graphics tools along with the productivity suites within the base DVM image.
 The virtual desktop they use will need to provide a richer graphical experience and more resources per VM.

 The Rich Desktop User most likely runs multiple compute- and graphics-intensive applications at the same time.
 Engineers and traders are examples of this type of user.
 They often require specialized engineering or trader peripherals and often require multiple displays connected at the same time.
 They also need high-end graphics resolutions, something most host servers lack.
 For this reason, it is often best to solve these users' requirements with blade PCs -- PCs that are centrally-hosted in data centers in blade enclosures -- instead of virtual desktops, though virtual desktop capabilities are improving.
 For example, Microsoft acquired Calisto Technologies in 2008.
 Calisto specializes in improving the Remote Desktop experience for end users through 3-D acceleration.
 This technology will be embedded in Windows, which should improve the Remote Desktop connection users experience when they connect to virtual desktops.
 VMware is also working on improving the graphical experience for DVMs with the upcoming VMware View, which will provide anywhere access to a user's desktop virtual machine.
 In these cases, the blade PC may no longer be required.